MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-merge-table-command.md

 > [!TIP]
 > Use `.show table [TableName] cslschema` to get the existing column schema before you alter it.

-The command will affect the data.
+How will the command affect the data?

-* Existing data isn't physically modified.
+* Existing data isn't physically modified by the command.
 Data in removed columns is ignored.
 Data in new columns is assumed to be null.
 * Depending on how the cluster is configured, data ingestion might modify the table's column schema, even without user interaction.
 When you make changes to a table's column schema, ensure that ingestion won't add needed columns that the command will then remove.

 **Examples**